-5.(1) A person who applies a provision of this Act touching upon issues of disability must have regard to-
+5.(1) A person who applies a provision of this Act relating to issues of disability must, as far as reasonably possible in applying that provision, have regard to-

-(a) the general principles of the Convention are reproduced in Part 1 of Schedule 1; and

-(b) the general obligations in Article 4, and which are reproduced in Part 2 of Schedule 1.

-(2) In the exercise of its functions and duties the Government and in particular the Minister shall have regard to the matters set out in subsection (1)(a) and (b).

-(3) In subsection (1) a reference to "a person" includes a reference to a Court or other body which is empowered to consider any matter arising from this Act.
+- (a) the general principles of the Convention as provided for in Part 1 of Schedule 1; and - (b) the general obligations in Article 4 of the Convention, as provided for in Part 2 of Schedule 1. - (2) In the exercise of its functions and duties the Government, and in particular the Minister must, as far as reasonably possible, have regard to the matters set out in subsection (1). - (3) In subsection (1) a reference to "a person" includes a reference to a Court or other body which is empowered to consider any matter arising from this Act.